Aloo Gobi (1 Serving (125g)) and Plain Paratha (1 Piece)

 Portion Control

-Reduce the portion size of Aloo Gobi and Plain Paratha to minimize the overall carbohydrate intake, which can help in managing the glucose spike.
+Reduce the portion size of Aloo Gobi and Plain Paratha to minimize the overall carbohydrate intake.

-Add a generous serving of fiber-rich vegetables like spinach, broccoli, or bell peppers to your meal to help moderate blood sugar levels.
+Include non-starchy vegetables such as spinach, broccoli, or bell peppers in your meal to increase fiber content, which can help stabilize blood sugar levels.

 Physical Activity

-Engage in light physical activity, such as a short walk, after your meal to aid in glucose metabolism.
+Engage in light physical activity, such as a short walk, after eating to help reduce post-meal blood sugar levels.

 Mindful Eating